-This summer, I took the plunge and had a Vitalize Peel at Artisan 57.
+This summer, I took the plunge and had a Vitalize Peel at Artisan Skin and Laser Center.
 Being in the chair myself (instead of observing or photographing the experience) gave me fresh perspective on several notions I had about aesthetics and why they were not true.

 The appointment was quick and so simple.
 An Artisan applied two applications of three different chemicals over my face.
 When my skin began to tingle and I experienced a burning sensation, there was a cooling fan to help manage comfort.
 I left and returned to work right after with the last chemical still applied.
 It gave my skin a slight yellow tint, and I was instructed to wash it off at the end of the day.
 While my skin felt itchy immediately after, the sensation went away abruptly and I was ready for some action.

 The full effect of the peel took about a week (7 days) to manifest.
 I found it fascinating to watch my skin be carefully agitated into healing itself.
 I was wrong about some things though:

 - 25 is too young to need skin treatments.
 Who is the audience for most aesthetics centers?
 I naively assumed I had at least another 20 years before becoming the target market.
 But by that age, aesthetics clients want restorative treatments to undo years of damage.
 At this stage, I can push off wrinkles, spots and poor texture.
 Skin care is a workout now to avoid poor skin health later.